-For those of us who deal with dry skin—whether it be year-round or only during the colder months—we all know that finding moisturizing products with effective ingredients can sometimes be easier said than done.
-This is where lanolin comes in—an underrated ingredient that soothes and prevents dry, chapped skin while restoring much-needed moisture.
+For those of us who deal with dry skin—whether it be year-round or only during the colder months—we all know that finding moisturizing products with active ingredients can sometimes be easier said than done.
+This is where lanolin comes in—an underrated component that soothes and prevents dry, chapped skin while restoring much-needed moisture.
 We tend to be intrigued by any ingredient that can assist our skin in getting through the cold, dry winter months.
 After reaching out to multiple dermatologists for their input, we're pleased to say that lanolin may be the ingredient that your skin has been needing.

 Type of ingredient: Emollient

 Main benefits: Locks moisture into the skin, extremely rejuvenating and healing, allows the skin the moisturize itself from within.

 Who should use it: In general, those with dry or damaged skin would benefit most from using lanolin products.